Jury

 Elliott Carter (United States, b.
 1908; d.
 2012): Double Concerto for piano, harpsichord and two chamber orchestras (1961) [23′] featuring Charles Rosen (pf) and Ralph Kirkpatrick (hcd);

 + Benjamin Britten: Violin Concerto, op.
-15 (1938-39) [33′].
+15 (1938-39) [33′] featuring Devy Erlih.

-* Tuesday, 5 June 1962 – opera performance at Covent Garden conducted by John Pritchard
+* Tuesday, 5 June 1962 – opera performance conducted by John Pritchard at Covent Garden

-Michael Tippett: King Priam (1961) [127′] [world premiere week; the actually world premiere was on 29 May in Coventry].
+Michael Tippett: King Priam (1961) [127′] [WORLD PREMIERE WEEK; the actually world premiere was on 29 May in Coventry].

-Wednesday, 6 June 1962 at Wigmore Hall
+Wednesday, 6 June 1962 at 7:30pm – chamber music concert at Wigmore Hall

 Kenjiro Ezaki (Japan, b.
 1926 in Taiwan): Moving Pulses for 3 voices and percussion (1961) [13′];